5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 VIEW MORE CASES

-What is the life expectancy in ovarian carcinomatosis?
+What is the life expectancy in carcinomatosis?

-Our team of experts has extensive experience in managing this complex pathology, allowing us to analyze each clinical situation in detail and offer accurate information about the most current therapeutic options and specific prognosis for each patient.
+Our team of experts has extensive experience in managing this complex pathology, allowing us to analyze each clinical situation in detail and offer accurate information about the most advanced therapeutic options and specific prognosis for each patient.

 Peritoneal carcinomatosis specialists